salesforce/lwc-rfcs/text/0119-dynamic-component-creation.md

 - **The constructor is falsy**
     - When the constructor is falsy the `<lwc:component>` tag along with all of its children are not rendered to the DOM.
-- **The constructor is defined and is not a `LightningElementConstructor`**
+- **The constructor is defined and is not a `LightningElement` constructor**
     - When the value provided to `lwc:is` is not a valid `LightningElement` constructor then an error is thrown.
-- **The constructor is defined and is a `LightningElementConstructor`**
+- **The constructor is defined and is a `LightningElement` constructor**
     - When the constructor is a valid `LightningElement` constructor, the component will be rendered in place of `<lwc:component>`.
 The tag name used for the dynamic component is the value returned from `getComponentRegisteredName` for the given constructor.

 _Note in the case of lazy loading, the component author is responsible for resolving the promise.
-The only value that can be given to `lwc:is` is a `LightningElementConstructor`._
+The only value that can be given to `lwc:is` is a `LightningElement` constructor._

 #### Selecting the dynamic component

-Dynamic components have certain properties that will not work with `this.template.querySelector`:
-1. The `<lwc:component>` tag will not be rendered to the DOM which means it is not available to be selected using `this.template.querySelector`.
-2. The LWC engine does not provide a way to retrieve the dynamic component's custom element name for use as a selector with `this.template.querySelector` (we recommend using `lwc:ref` instead).

-To select the dynamic component, the actual custom element must be selected once it has been rendered to the DOM by using the [`lwc:ref`](https://rfcs.lwc.dev/rfcs/lwc/0000-refs) directive or through another attribute assigned to the component.
+To select the dynamic component, the actual custom element must be selected once it has been rendered to the DOM by using the [`lwc:ref`](https://rfcs.lwc.dev/rfcs/lwc/0000-refs) directive or through another attribute assigned to the component such as a class name.

 Here are some ways component authors can detect when a dynamic component has mounted:
 - Use `connectedCallback` on the dynamic component to signal when it has mounted.
 - A dynamic component constructor is guaranteed to be mounted in the next rendering cycle once it has been set.
 When it is set, the parent component can wait until the `renderedCallback` lifecycle method is invoked to detect when the dynamic component is mounted.
-- Use a [`MutationObserver`](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) to detect when the dynamic component has mounted.

 ```html
 <template>